yury-fedotov/utilsx/docs/pandas.md

 ### [`count_na`][utilsx.pandas.count_na]

-Pandas `DataFrame` doesn't provide a property with the total number of missing values in the entire dataframe, so we made it a utility function here.
+Pandas DataFrame lacks a built-in property for counting total missing values across the entire dataframe, so this utility function provides that capability.

 ```py hl_lines="2 5"
 import pandas as pd